Razor98566/-Old-ScoobsBotNFA/README.md

+This one no longer works
+Please take a look at the new Scoobs Bot NFA Repo

 # Scoobs Bot NFA

 Scoobs Bot NFA is a small Discord made in C# that is covering some features I wanted to have on my server.